Sea of Faith: History

 The Sea of Faith movement started in 1984 as a response to Don Cupitt's book and television series, both titled Sea of Faith.
 Cupitt was educated in both science and theology at the University of Cambridge in the 1950s, and is a philosopher, theologian, Anglican priest, and former Dean of Emmanuel College, Cambridge.
 In the book and TV series, he surveyed western thinking about religion and charted a transition from traditional realist religion to the view that religion is simply a human creation.

 The name Sea of Faith is taken from Matthew Arnold's nostalgic mid-19th century poem "Dover Beach," in which the poet expresses regret that belief in a supernatural world is slowly slipping away; the "sea of faith" is withdrawing like the ebbing tide.

 Following the television series, a small group of radical Christian clergy and laity began meeting to explore how they might promote this new understanding of religious faith.
 Starting with a mailing list of 143 sympathisers, they organised the first UK conference in 1988.
 A second conference was held in the following year shortly after which the Sea of Faith Network was officially launched.
 Annual national conferences have been a key event of the network ever since.

 Organisation

-The Sea of Faith Network is a loose network rather than a formal religious organisation.
-It holds national and regional conferences and promotional events each year.
-There is an active network of local groups who meet regularly for discussion and exploration.

-The group's magazine Sofia is published quarterly in the United Kingdom.
-The group also maintains a web site and an on-line discussion group.

-Currently there are national networks in the UK, New Zealand and Australia with scattered membership in the USA, Northern Ireland, South Africa, France and The Netherlands.
+There exist a number of autonomous national Sea of Faith networks.
+Sea of Faith Network in the UK (SoF), Sea of Faith in Aotearoa (SOFiA) New Zealand, and Sea of Faith in Australia (SOFiA), with additional members in the USA, Northern Ireland, South Africa, France and The Netherlands.
 The world-wide membership, as of 2004, stood at about 2,000.
 Each national network is run by a steering committee elected from its members.

+The Sea of Faith Network UK is a registered educational charity (113177) that exists “to advance the education of the public in religious studies with particular reference to religious faith seen as a human creation - through day and residential conferences, publications, local membership groups and other membership activities”.

+The Sea of Faith Network UK holds national and regional conferences and promotional events each year.
+There is an active network of local groups and an on-line discussion group ‘SoF In-Conversation’, which meet regularly for discussion and exploration.

+The Sea of Faith Network UK maintains a web site, and publishes a quarterly magazine Sofia, which takes a Religions and Worldviews approach to advancing religious literacy.
+It has also published a number of books.

+Its work in education includes resources for curriculum development in Religion and Worldviews education, published as Big Ideas for RE, and the provision of resources for out-of-school-hours religion and philosophy clubs, published under the name Solarity.